NXP-MCU-X-Lab/lpc_uart_server/README.md

 ```

-4. On Linux kernel source folder, run ‘make menuconfig’ and select above item (“Linux kernel source”) to ‘*’ (as built-in), then compile the Linux kernel by executing ‘make’.
+4. On Linux kernel source folder, run ‘make menuconfig’ and select above item (“Linux kernel source”) to ‘*’ (as built-in), then compile the Linux kernel by executing ‘make’ or 'make -j$(nproc)'.

 ### Download MCU firmware